 After that project was over, I found out they wanted to hire a part-time proofreader.
 I took a test and passed.
 I was told by the studio director that they needed proofreaders, not more Mac artists, and I should think about switching my focus.
 I learned a lot from very knowledgeable people while working there part-time for 10 years.

 Now I’m learning how to set up a website with the help of a very old friend – a friend whom I’ve known from those days so long ago at my first job.
-Looking back at the different jobs I’ve had, I see a pattern of interlinked circles – a pattern of the same people being so helpful with their patience in teaching me new skills, and the recommendations and encouragement they’ve provided over the years.
+Looking back at the different work I’ve done, I see a pattern of interlinked circles – a pattern of the same people being so helpful with their patience in teaching me new skills, and the recommendations and encouragement they’ve provided over the years.